Refactoring code with flir

 flir can rewrite (almost) anything

-Originally, flir was created to be an extension of lintr, but it can do more than that. flir works by detecting specific code patterns (some examples below) and rewriting them using the Rust crate ast-grep.
+Originally, flir was created to be an extension of lintr, but it can do more than that. flir works by detecting specific code patterns and rewriting them using the Rust crate ast-grep.
 This isn’t limited to linter rules, it can be applied to any R code.

 Let’s take an example.